-2022 Repricing of Options
+2023 Repricing of Options

-On October 13, 2022, the Board of Directors of the Company adopted a resolution to re-price 846,952 Options that were not in-the-money, issued under the Omnibus Incentive Plan to employees who are not insiders of the Company (the "Re-Priced Options").
+On May 17, 2023 the Board of Directors of the Company adopted a resolution to re-price 490,060 Options that were not in-the-money, issued under the Omnibus Incentive Plan to employees who were insiders of the Company (the "Re-Priced Insiders Options").
 Given that options are an important element of the Company's compensation policy, the Company wished to bring option prices in line with the market price to better incentivize participants.
-This re-pricing has been approved by the TSX and did not require Shareholder approval pursuant to the amendment provision in the Omnibus Incentive Plan.
+This re-pricing has been approved by the TSX and approved by the shareholders of the Company.

-The following table sets out, among other things, the grant dates and the option prices of the Re-Priced Options:
+The following table sets out, among other things, the grant dates and the option prices of the Re-Priced Insiders Options: